Influence of imperfections on tunneling rate in $\delta$-layer junctions: Methodology

 The simulations in this work are conducted using the open-system charge self-consistent Non-Equilibrium Green Function (NEGF) Keldysh formalism \cite{Keldysh:1965}, together with the Contact Block Reduction (CBR) method \cite{Mamaluy:2003,Mamaluy_2004,Sabathil_2004,Mamaluy:2005,Khan:2007,Khan_2008,Gao:2014,Mendez:2021} and the effective mass theory.
-The CBR method allows a very efficient calculation of the density matrix, transmission function, etc. of an arbitrarily shaped, multiterminal two- or three-dimensoinal open device within the NEGF formalism and scales linearly $O(N)$ with the system size $N$.
-As validation, in our previous works \cite{Mendez:2020,Mamaluy:2021}, we showed for Si: P $\delta$-layer systems a very good agreement with experimental electrical measurements \cite{Goh:2006,Goh:2009,Reusch:2008,McKibbin:2014}, proving a excellent reliability of this framework to investigate $\delta$-layer systems.
+The CBR method allows a very efficient calculation of the density matrix, transmission function, etc. of an arbitrarily shaped, multiterminal two- or three-dimensional open device within the NEGF formalism and scales linearly $O(N)$ with the system size $N$.
+As validation, in our previous works \cite{Mendez:2020,Mamaluy:2021}, we demonstrated a very good agreement with experimental electrical measurements for Si: P $\delta$-layer systems \cite{Goh:2006,Goh:2009,Reusch:2008,McKibbin:2014}, proving a excellent reliability of this framework to investigate $\delta$-layer systems.
 Similarly, our published results in \cite{Mendez_CS:2022}, without fitting parameters, agree remarkably well with the most recent experimental data for tunnel junctions in these systems\cite{Donnelly:2023}, as exhibited in the supplementary material\cite{Supplementary_material}.

 Within this framework, we solve self-consistently the open-system effective mass Schr\"{o}dinger equation and the non-linear Poisson equation \cite{Mamaluy:2003,Mamaluy:2005,Gao:2014}.
 We employ a single-band effective mass approximation with a valley degeneracy of $d_{val}=6$.
 For the charge self-consistent solution of the non-linear Poisson equation we use a combination of the predictor-corrector approach and Anderson mixing scheme \cite{Khan:2007,Gao:2014}.
 First, the Schr\"{o}dinger equation is solved in a specially defined (see the generalized Neumann BC in Section C of Supplementary Material) closed-system basis taking into account the Hartree potential $\phi^H(\bm{r}_i)$ and the exchange and correlation potential $\phi^{XC}(\bm{r}_i)$.
-Second, the LDOS of the open system, $\rho(\bm{r}_i,E)$, and the electron density, $n(\bm{r}_i)$, are computed using the CBR method for each iteration.
+Second, the local density of states (LDOS) of the open system, $\rho(\bm{r}_i,E)$, and the electron density, $n(\bm{r}_i)$, are computed using the CBR method for each iteration.
 Then the electrostatic potential and the carrier density are used to calculate the residuum $F$ of the Poisson equation